sdiehl/stephendiehl.com/posts/production.md

 ```

 **Strings** The strings types are mature, but unwieldy to work with in practice.
-Make peace with the fact that in literally every module you'll have boilerplate
+It's best to just make peace with the fact that in literally every module we'll
-just to do simple manipulation and IO. ``OverloadedStrings`` overcomes some of
+have boilerplate just to do simple manipulation and IO. ``OverloadedStrings``
-the issues, but it's still annoying that you'll end up playing string
+overcomes some of the issues, but it's still annoying that you'll end up playing
-type-tetris a lot.
+string type-tetris a lot.

 If you end up rolling a custom prelude it's worth just correcting ``putStrLn``
 and ``print`` to what they should be in a just world: